Wiki · Individual Player · Last reviewed June 25, 2026

 This background is important because Bender approaches large language models from the study of language rather than only from model engineering.
 She asks what a system has learned when it learns statistical regularities in linguistic form, what it lacks when it has no communicative situation, and how technical descriptions can smuggle in claims about understanding, agency, or intelligence.

 Her work also sits inside the institutional history of NLP.
-UW materials note her leadership in the Computational Linguistics Laboratory and CLMS program, while her own biography lists service in NAACL, ICCL, and ACL.
+UW materials note her leadership in the Computational Linguistics Laboratory and CLMS program, while ACL officer records list her as VP-elect in 2022, vice president in 2023, president in 2024, and past president in 2025.
 In 2024, UW reported that she gave an ACL presidential address titled "ACL Is Not an AI Conference," a compact statement of her effort to keep computational linguistics distinct from the broad marketing category of AI.

 Meaning and Language Models